-- C. The City shall take all steps necessary to implement the seven single-member district plan attached as Exhibit A to the Final Injunction in Case No. 12-CV-3018-TOR in order to allow single-member district based elections to proceed in 2015 and thereafter, provided that the City of Yakima may revise those districts based on annexations, de-annexations, and population changes reflected in the decennial census and at appropriate times in the future when necessary to conform to state and federal law. - D. In order to preserve the staggered election plan for members of the City Council, in elections held for the City Council in 2015 the odd numbered districts were set for a four-year election cycle and even numbered districts were set initially for a two-year term and are set thereafter for a four-year election cycle. - E. Future redistricting shall be done in a manner that complies with the terms and intent of the Final Injunction and Judgment and the Court's August 22, 2014 Order in Case No. 12-CV-3108-TOR, continues to provide for single-member districts, and complies with Section 2 of the Voting Rights Act. - F. City Council Election: At the primary election, each qualified voter of each district may cast only one vote for a City Council candidate.
+C. The City shall take all steps necessary to implement the seven single-member district plan attached as Exhibit A to the Final Injunction in Case No. 12-CV-3018-TOR in order to allow single-member district based elections to proceed in 2015 and thereafter, provided that the City of Yakima may revise those districts based on annexations, de-annexations, and population changes reflected in the decennial census and at appropriate times in the future when necessary to conform to state and federal law.

+D. In order to preserve the staggered election plan for members of the City Council, in elections held for the City Council in 2015 the odd numbered districts were set for a four-year election cycle and even numbered districts were set initially for a two-year term and are set thereafter for a four-year election cycle.

+E. Future redistricting shall be done in a manner that complies with the terms and intent of the Final Injunction and Judgment and the Court's August 22, 2014 Order in Case No. 12-CV-3108-TOR, continues to provide for single-member districts, and complies with Section 2 of the Voting Rights Act.

+F. City Council Election: At the primary election, each qualified voter of each district may cast only one vote for a City Council candidate.
 The names of the two candidates from each district for whom the largest number of votes are cast at the primary election shall appear on the general election ballot for that district.

 Mayoral Election: At the primary election, each qualified voter of the City may cast one vote for a Mayoral candidate.
 The names of the two Mayoral candidates for whom the largest number of votes are cast at the primary election shall appear on the general election ballot for City-wide vote.
-The mayoral term shall be for four years, provided, however, that should a mayoral election be held during an even-numbered year pursuant to a special election, the first mayoral term shall be for three years.

-G. In the event the Mayor, as an elected official of the City, moves their place of residence outside of the City, or any Council member elected or appointed to a district position moves that member'stheir place of residence outside the district boundary from which that member person was nominated or appointed, then the Mayor orthat Council member shall forfeit the office of Mayor or Council member and the position held by the Mayor or member shall be deemed to be vacant.
-A Council member shall not be disqualified from his or her current term of office if district lines are changed, thereby causing the Council member to live outside his or her respective district.
-When this change in district lines affects a current Council member, that person shall be allowed to complete his or her current term of office.
-In the event a vacancy occurs for any reason in the Council, the vacancy in the district shall be filled by the appointment of some qualified person who is a resident of that district by a majority vote of the remaining members of the Council, but such appointee shall hold office only until the next regular municipal election, at which time a qualified person who is a resident of that district shall be elected to serve for the remainder of the unexpired term for that position.
+G. In the event the Mayor, as an elected official of the City, moves his or her place of residence outside of the City, or any Council member elected or appointed to a district position moves that member's that member's place of residence outside the district boundary from which that member person was nominated or appointed, then the Mayor or that Council member shall forfeit the office of Mayor or Council member and the position held by the Mayor or member shall be deemed to be vacant.